Skip to main content

 These changes make calorie control easier and help the body shift toward sustained fat loss.

 Medical supervision ensures dosing is adjusted based on how your body responds.
+For related injectable weight-loss topics, read about peptide therapy for weight loss.

 There is no single dose that works for everyone.